wordtoword/glowing-umbrella/en/stripe.md

 [![Image from Gyazo](https://t.gyazo.com/teams/diverta/e9e79640827b9df7295d00da4803c7f7.png)](https://diverta.gyazo.com/e9e79640827b9df7295d00da4803c7f7)

-The member will be automatically removed from this subscription.
-Their Stripe subscription ID will also be automatically unlinked from their Kuroco account.
+The member will be automatically removed from the associated product groups, and their Stripe subscription ID will be automatically unlinked from their Kuroco account.
 For more details, see [Second tutorial - Customer ID & Subscription ID](#link).

+[[info]] Note that subscriptions are canceled immediately without redirecting to a confirmation page.

 ## More information